massgravel/massgrave.dev/hwid.md

 ## File Details

-Besides plain batch script, HWID activation requires the use of official gatherosstate.exe (x86) file.
+Besides the plain batch script, HWID activation requires the use of the official gatherosstate.exe (x86) file.

      File: gatherosstate.exe
     SHA-1: FABB5A0FC1E6A372219711152291339AF36ED0B5